A forensic analysis of the night Real fans stood to applaud Ronaldinho

 The most talented players usually have to get used to taking kicks from the opposition defenders.
 For the likes of Maradona, Ronaldo and Messi, riding tackles and knowing how to avoid challenges solely designed to force them off the pitch becomes an art itself.

-Ronaldinho became an expert, but it’s often forgotten just how tough he could be – this is the player who collided with John Terry and simply brushed him aside as if he were a child at the Nou Camp.
+Ronaldinho became an expert, but it’s often forgotten just how tough he could be – this is the player who collided with John Terry and simply brushed him aside as if he were a child at the Camp Nou.

-Probably knowing what’s coming later on, our protagonist gets his retaliation in first on the shithouse’s shithouse, Sergio Ramos, and he can’t quite keep the wild grin completely off his face even while he’s getting booked.
+Probably knowing what’s to come later on, our protagonist gets his retaliation in first on the shithouse’s shithouse, Sergio Ramos, and he can’t quite keep the wild grin completely off his face even while getting booked.

-The Brazilian has only just started tormenting Ramos, in fact.
+But the Brazilian has only just started tormenting Ramos.

 Ramos, especially in his formative years, was known for a propensity towards rash challenges, but the way he is sent spinning 360 degrees as Ronaldinho drifts past the defender’s swinging right boot is like a piece of performance art.